HadroTOPS: A Monte Carlo Event Generator For Hadron Production In Two-Photon Scattering In Electron Positron Collisions

 Ongoing or foreseen studies of multi-hadron final states other than pion pairs require equivalent activities.
 Therefore, the generator presented in this work is configured to simulate the production of $\pi^0\eta$, $K\bar{K}$, $\eta\eta$, and $f_1(1285) \to \eta\pi^+\pi^-$.
 To achieve this, various experimental measurements and theoretical predictions are incorporated.

 As mentioned above, beyond their relevance for precision tests, two-photon production processes are of particular importance for hadron spectroscopy.
 They provide a clean environment for the formation of non-vector states in electron-positron collisions.
-In the light-meson sector, the density of resonances demands partial-wave analyses (PWA) to extract the relevant resonance contributions.
-Such analyses rely on

-MC simulations which evenly cover all dimensions of the phase space for fitting and normalization \cite{Shepherd2023-pz, Fritsch2022-ii}.
+In the light-meson sector, the density of resonances demands partial-wave analyses (PWAs) to extract the relevant resonance contributions.
+Such analyses rely on MC simulations which evenly cover all dimensions of the phase space for fitting and normalization \cite{Shepherd2023-pz, Fritsch2022-ii}.
 When using a fully phase-space-distributed MC sample to analyze a two-photon process, one must incorporate the QED couplings into the amplitudes.
 This introduces an additional complication, which can be avoided by using a MC generator that provides a phase-space-distributed sample while already taking into account the QED couplings.
-However, many available generators capable of producing such MC samples have different kinematic limitations and therefore cannot be used in all cases (see, for example, Refs~\cite{SCHULER1998279, BaBar:2010jfn, Mustafa2019}).
+However, many available generators capable of producing such MC samples have different kinematic limitations and therefore cannot be used in all cases (see, for example, Refs.~\cite{SCHULER1998279, BaBar:2010jfn, Mustafa2019}).